-It’s been three years down in that hole, no instructions over the radio from the army, no survivors coming banging on the thick steel doors of your bunker.
+It’s been three years in that hole, with no instructions over the radio from the army, and nobody banging on the thick steel doors of your bunker.
 It’s probably time to face the world before you starve.
-Maybe just maybe it’s safe out there.
-Maybe the apocalypse is over.

 Your planning was meticulous.
-Your neighbors said you were crazy planning for the end of the world, but when it came you smugly waltzed into your survival den.
-Of course, that smugness eventually turned into a permanent crazy half-smile as you became best friends with a spork that you drew a little face on, and had long conversations with in the half-light of a flickering candle.
+Your neighbors said you were crazy planning for the end of the world, but when the apocalypse came you smugly waltzed into your survival den.
+Of course, that smugness eventually turned into a permanent crazy half-smile as you became best friends with a spork that you had long conversations with in the half-light of a flickering candle.

-Now, deranged and without food, it’s time to pull on your shades and gas mask, open the hatch and see what lies in wait.
-If you’re lucky, you’ll emerge to find your home looking worse for wear, but the rest of the world will be functioning as it always had.
-Fooled by a false alarm and everyone forgot about you!
+Now, deranged and without food, it’s time to don your gas mask, open the hatch and see what lies in wait.
+If you’re lucky, the rest of the world will be functioning as it always had.

 Know the Terrain

-We’re not all like Rambo.
-We can’t all clamber up into unknown woods and survive a full-on attack from the town police.
-So you’ll need to comprehensively map and get to know the surrounding area.
+We can’t all be like Rambo and clamber into the woods and survive a full-on attack from the town police, so you’ll need to comprehensively map and get to know the surrounding area.
 You’ll also need to know the location of any nearby natural springs, woodlands, streams, lakes and animals, as well as the densest areas of population before the disaster.
 It’s also worth mapping local farmland.

 Watch Your Health